Skip to main content

 New Shopper

 Someone created an account or bought for the first time.
 Engagement will never be higher, so say hello while they’re still looking at the confirmation page.
 Send one email.
-Welcome them, set expectations for what you’ll send, and give them one reason to come back: a bestseller, a guide, a first-order perk.
-Build this as an automation triggered bycustomers/create.
+Welcome them, set expectations for what you’ll send, and give them one reason to come back.
+A bestseller, a guide, a first-order perk.
+Build this as an automation triggered by customers/create.

 Order Placed

-The order confirmation is the most-opened email you will ever send.
-It’s transactional (it must always arrive, even for unsubscribed contacts) but that doesn’t mean it has to be a plain receipt.
-Send it onorders/create (or orders/paid if you only want to confirm captured payment).
+The order confirmation is the most-opened email you’ll ever send, and it doesn’t have to be a plain receipt.
+Send it on orders/create (or orders/paid if you only want to confirm captured payment).
 Include the order number, items, and total from the trigger payload.
+Build this as a single-email automation.
+Brew’s transactional email isn’t generally available yet, so this send respects unsubscribes.
+If your receipt must also reach unsubscribed customers, keep your existing order-confirmation email running alongside it until transactional ships.

 Abandoned Cart

 Most carts don’t convert, and most of that revenue is recoverable within 24 hours.
 This is the highest-ROI flow a store can run.
 Send a 2 to 3 email flow starting about an hour after the checkout is created.
 Lead with the items, not a discount.
 Save the incentive for the last email, if you use one at all.
-Build this as a marketing flow triggered bycheckouts/create.
+Build this as a marketing flow triggered by checkouts/create.

 Shipped and Delivered